FilipElander/Word_Generation_Random_Indexing/README.md

 Function returning k nearest neighbors with distances for each word in `words`

+Default dataset are the Harry Potter books, The dataset can be opted out by adding argument

+"--cleaning custom_data.txt"
+example: python3 random_indexing.py -c -co custom.txt

+The dataset is first stripped from other notations than letters and then worked into a word list.

 To describe how the function operates, imagine you want to find 5 nearest neighbors for the words "Harry" and "Potter" using cosine distance (which can be computed as 1 - cosine similarity).